mashh-lab/mcp-agent-proxy/README.md

 }
 ```

 **That's it!** The proxy automatically connects to `http://localhost:4111` and exposes all agents as MCP tools.
+It automatically detects whether the server is running Mastra or LangGraph and adapts accordingly.

 https://github.com/user-attachments/assets/e816c0cb-48e5-471b-8ff4-9107bd6e8bb6